22 Jan 2021

 - Be registered with ASIC (Australia) or NZCO (New Zealand).

-- Abide by the MLAA’s strict Code of Conduct.
+- Abide by the MLAA’s strict Code of Ethics.

 Showing customers your Master Locksmith member credentials gives them confidence that you provide a high-quality service, upheld by the locksmith industry’s peak body in Australia and New Zealand.